Co-Defensive Coordinator/Safeties Coach

 Ash, who has worked under Rob Ash (no relation; at Drake), McCarney (Iowa State), Chuck Long (San Diego State) and Brett Bielema (Wisconsin and Arkansas), has produced numerous instructional videos, including a three-video series -- "Aggressive 4-3 Defense" -- that includes shutting down the passing game and stuffing the run segments.

 "To me, to be successful, I think you have to be detailed," Ash said.
 "You have to be able to coach and teach the fundamentals of the game, and that's how you develop players.
 You have to have a consistency with how you prepare yourself so you can prepare them and then get them to play hard."

-Ash has his master’s degree from Iowa State (education).
-He and his wife, Doreen, are expecting their first child together this spring.
+Ash has his master's degree from Iowa State (education).
+He and his wife, Doreen, are the parents of a young son, Brady.
 Ash also has a son, Tanner; and a daughter, Jacey.

 Chris Ash Quick Facts

 Hometown: Ottumwa, Iowa